vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 of the daily worship of the initiated Pāśupata, who, after his bath in ashes,

 enters slowly the sanctum.
-Then he falls to his knees on a spot to the right of the image \( mūrtidakṣiṇe bh¯upradeśe\), makes an añjali  before his heart, and looks at
+Then he falls to his knees on a spot to the right of the image \( mūrtidakṣiṇe bhūpradeśe\), makes an añjali  before his heart, and looks at

 Śiva in the image as if He were there in His very person, and which means that,